IntelPython/dpctl/docs/docfiles/user_guides/QuickStart.rst

     - ``pytest`` (optional to run Python API tests)

-Once the prerequisites are installed, building using ``setuptools`` involves The usual steps:
+Once the prerequisites are installed, building using ``setuptools`` involves The usual steps

-to build and install.
+to build and install

 .. code-block:: bash

     python setup.py install

-to develop.
+, and to develop.

 .. code-block:: bash